vz01d/mist/README.md

 # Mist

-*WARNING DO NOT USE THIS IN PRODUCTION YET UNLESS YOU'RE 200% SURE ABOUT WHAT YOU'RE DOING!
-YOU'VE BEEN WARNED!*
-> this note will be removed once it's safe to use mist, for now make sure you've enough understanding of OOP and WP and if you do you're more than welcome to help get this baby rolling! :-)

 Mist is a Framework for building WordPress Themes - it's to be used by developers who want to built custom Themes for WordPress with ease using an OOP API in both frontend and backend.

 The Framework can be used in any WordPress Theme including child themes, simply install it using composer as per installation notes below and start using the classes in your Theme to customize it with ease!

+## Installation

+The framework source is not available as composer package right now (sooooonish) - however you're more than safe to use everything inside /src to take a look.
+For production use make sure you have a good understanding of php and WordPress.

 ## Why a Framework on top of a Framework (WordPress)?